mikailokyay/mikailokyay/README.md

 🔭 I'm currently working on NLP, Machine Learning, Deep Learning

-🌱 I’m currently learning Java Spring Framework
+🌱 I’m currently learning Weak Supervision and Active Learning for Data Annotation

 💬 Ask me about NLP with python and java